BestTimesToVisit.com Logo

 transport

-Renting a car is a great way to explore Antigua at your own pace, but be prepared for driving on the left!
+Renting a car is the best way to explore Antigua at your own pace, but be prepared for driving on the left!
 Taxis are readily available, but agree on the fare *before* you get in, as meters aren't always used.
-For a more local experience, hop on one of the brightly colored minibuses that run frequently along main routes during the day.
+For a more local experience, try the minibuses – they're cheap and run frequently along main routes, but can get crowded.

 culture